 In an effort to build a resilient, equitable Vermont, 5% of your online purchases are donated to nonprofit organizations that are working to serve these ends.

-Proceeds from current sales support the Janet S. Munt Family Room, a parent child center in Burlington, VT providing programs that are accessible to all and flexible enough to meet the needs of our changing community.
+Since 2018, proceeds from current sales support the Janet S. Munt Family Room, a parent child center in Burlington, VT providing programs that are accessible to all and flexible enough to meet the needs of our changing community.

 Our 2016 was Slow Food Vermont.
 Our 2017 beneficiary was the Shelburne Farms and King Street Center partnership.